Staff and Administration

 Director of Middle School

-Lower School Director: 2nd–4th Grades
+Director of Lower School: 2nd–4th Grades

 Dr. Emmanuel Taiwo

-Director of inclusion
+Executive Director of Inclusion

-Dr. Taiwo holds a doctorate in special education from Johns Hopkins University and two master’s degrees, in special education and elementary education, from Lesley University.
+Dr. Taiwo holds a Doctorate in Special Education from Johns Hopkins University and two Master’s degrees in Special Education and Elementary Education from Lesley University.

 Yendry Quesada